monk-io/docs/_mkdocs/docs/guides/k8s-migrate.md

                 value: <- get-hostname("yelb/redis", "redis-server")
     ```

-We should update our template and workload.
+We should update our Kit and workload.

 ```bash
 $ monk load yelb-appserver.yaml